-Gilead promotes its antiviral drugs through its own commercial infrastructure in North America, some European and Asian countries, and in Australia and New Zealand; products are promoted through partnerships in other regions.
+Gilead promotes its antiviral drugs through its own commercial infrastructure in North America, some European and Asian countries, and in Australia and New Zealand; products are promoted through third-party distributors and partnerships in other regions.
+Gilead sells and distributes products including Atripla, Sovaldi, and Vistide exclusively through wholesale channels in the US.
 Customers include physicians, hospitals, clinics, and other health care facilities.
-The company's product distribution processes are handled primarily by wholesalers, including Cardinal Health (20% of revenues), McKesson, (15%), and AmerisourceBergen (11%).
+The company's product distribution processes are handled primarily by wholesalers, including Cardinal Health (17% of revenues), McKesson, (16%), and AmerisourceBergen (13%).

 One of the pitfalls of the pharma manufacturing business is patent expirations, where older medications see a decline in sales as they begin to face generic competition.
 Other medications struggle to penetrate highly saturated markets.
 To offset potential losses from these challenges, Gilead is working to increase sales of top selling products in new territories.
 With partner BMS, the firm is especially focused on increasing international commercialization of Atripla.
 In addition, Gilead works to get existing medications approved for new medical indications.

 The company also works to launch new or next-generation drugs to freshen its lineup of patent-protected offerings.
 The company's development programs include potential treatments for viral infections, liver disease, respiratory and cardiovascular ailments, and various cancers.
 Gilead also conducts R&D efforts through collaborations; for instance, it has a development partnership with Japan Tobacco on new HIV drugs.

 Gilead continues to build up its existing portfolio through internal discovery and clinical development, as well as by acquiring or in-licensing products.